Horizon fluxes of binary black holes in eccentric orbits: eccentricity evolution

 Note, that the first integral on the right-hand side is independent of the eccentricity while the second one is dependent.
 Therefore the first integral can be computed.
 Therefore the expression can be rearranged as,

 The second integral has $e_t$ inside the integral.
-Therefore, without the exact knowledge of $e_t$ in terms of $\xi_{\phi}$ this integral can not be computed exactly.
+Therefore, without the exact knowledge of $e_t$ in terms of $x$ this integral can not be computed exactly.
 However, the eccentricity $e_t$ inside the second integral can be replaced with the above equation and as a result, a leading order term of the integral can be computed.
 Hence, although an exact integral is not computable, an approximate result can be found which is exact to a particular order.
 This as a result can be used to find the next order term.
 This can be continued for arbitrary powers of $e_0$.
-However, we will only find $e_0^3$ term as Eq. (\ref{eq:e derivative}) keeps only up to $e_t^3$.
-But in principle, this can be continued iteratively by considering higher order terms in Eq. (\ref{eq:e derivative}).
-Since we have not explicitly assumed the functional form of $f_i(\xi_{\phi})$, where $i$ represents the power of $e_t$, the individual coefficient can have higher post-Newtonian order terms included in it.
+However, we will only derive upto $e_0^5$.
+But in principle, this can be continued iteratively by considering higher order terms from Eq. (\ref{eq:e derivative}).
+Since we have not explicitly assumed the functional form of $f_i(x)$, where $i$ represents the power of $e_t$, the individual coefficient can have higher post-Newtonian order terms included in it.
 Therefore, it can be used for very high PN orders.
 After rearranging the expressions they can be expressed as,

 \begin{widetext}

 \end{widetext}